 6. Get computer glasses

 Nearly 70% of North Americans experience digital eye strain related to prolonged use of electronic devices.
-To combat these effects, Dr. Hopkins & Associates recommends digital protection coatings, which act as a shield to cut the glare and filter the blue light emanating from digital screens and artificial light.
+To combat these effects, Dr. Hopkins & Associates Optometry recommends digital protection coatings, which act as a shield to cut the glare and filter the blue light emanating from digital screens and artificial light.

-For the greatest eye comfort, ask Dr. Hopkins for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
+For the greatest eye comfort, ask Dr. Marianne Hopkins for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
 These can be made with or without prescription vision correction, for the benefit of those with 20/20 vision or contact lens wearers, though many people with contacts actually prefer to have alternative eyewear to use when their lenses become dry and uncomfortable from extended screen time.

-Dr. Hopkins & Associates can help you choose from a vast array of effective optical lenses and lens coatings to relieve the effects of digital eye strain.
+Dr. Hopkins & Associates Optometry can help you choose from a vast array of effective optical lenses and lens coatings to relieve the effects of digital eye strain.